Jamal-Alibalayev/CS350-Safehome/USER_MANUAL.md

 -   **OPEN SENSOR SIMULATOR**: Launches a tool that lets you manually trigger sensors to test the system's response.

 ### 3.4.
 Sensor Status
-This table provides a real-time list of all sensors, their type, location, assigned zone, and current status (Armed/Disarmed).
+This table provides a real-time list of all sensors, their type, location, assigned zone, and current status (`● Armed` or `○ Disarmed`).

 ### 3.5.
 Safety Zones
-This box shows a quick overview of the configured safety zones and the number of sensors in each.
+This box shows a quick overview of the configured safety zones.
+Each zone in the list displays its armed status (`●` or `○`) and the number of sensors it contains.
 -   Click **MANAGE ZONES** to open the Zone Manager.

 ### 3.6.
-Quick Actions
+Quick Actions (Admin Only)
+These actions are available only to administrators for immediate response.
 -   **PANIC ALARM**: Immediately triggers the system alarm.
 Use this in an emergency.
 -   **SILENCE ALARM**: Stops an active alarm siren.
 Note that this only silences the alarm; it does not disarm the system.